-Algebra III (A) - MA01402 - 1 credit, one semester course, college prep level.
-Open to ALL students in grades 10, 11 and 12.
-Prerequisite: Algebra 2 with an expected minimum final grade of C. This course covers logarithms, trigonometric functions, polynomial functions, and analytic trigonometry.
-Technology is used to enrich problem solving skills and to develop graphing techniques through the use of the TI graphing calculator.
-A graphing calculator is highly recommended for this course.
+Algebra III (CP) - MA01402 - 1 credit, one semester course, college prep level.
+Open to ALL students in 56 grades 10, 11 and 12.
+Prerequisite: Algebra II (CP) or Algebra II (CT) with an expected minimum final grade of C. This course covers logarithms, trigonometric functions, polynomial functions, and analytic trigonometry.
+Technology is used to enrich problem-solving skills and to develop graphing techniques through the use of a graphing calculator.
+A TI-84 graphing calculator is highly recommended for this course.